keb/keb.github.io/content/center-of-the-universe.md

 {{ img(alt="PXL_20220428_185030223", src="https://user-images.githubusercontent.com/54276371/235803552-2d708660-d57f-4ab8-9da7-48f69f2f6b3d.jpg") }}
 {{ img(alt="PXL_20220428_183024207_proc", src="https://user-images.githubusercontent.com/54276371/235803638-e4c8aba9-0f3e-4604-bffc-8c72bb77c49a.jpg") }}

-cindy has agrees to help you transition to your next destination. you don't have to leave your most favorite place in the world. home and in mami's bed.
+cindy has agreed to help you transition to your next destination. you don't have to leave your most favorite place in the world. home and in mami's bed.

-but before you leave, you want to go on another walk. this time with mom. it's begun raining, but you march right through. you go for a long and sprawling walk, all the way up to the main road, back through the neighborhood, and to the backyard by the water where you almost caught that duck all those years ago. you even meet a new friend, a much younger and equally sized dog in the neighborhood. when you see him, you perk up, and your tail begins wagging, like it has since you were a pup. that's how i know that through all the discomfort, crying, incontinence, and stress -- you were still yourself up until your last day with us.
+before you leave, you want to go on another walk. this time with mom and rafael. it's begun raining, but you march right through. you go for a long and sprawling walk, all the way up to the main road, back through the neighborhood, and to the backyard by the water where you almost caught that duck all those years ago. you even meet a new friend, a much younger and equally sized dog in the neighborhood. when you see him, you perk up, and your tail begins wagging, like it has since you were a pup. that's how i know that through all the discomfort, crying, incontinence, and stress -- you were still yourself.

 {{ img(alt="PXL_20220429_133435757", src="https://user-images.githubusercontent.com/54276371/235804290-6e8d0793-af46-4bdc-bb62-36e6e79224d1.jpg") }}